-URI Signing Package Attribute: The URI attribute that encapsulates all the URI Signing information elements in an encoded format.
-Only this attribute is exposed in the Signed URI as a URI query parameter.
+O URI Signing Package Attribute: The URI attribute is a container that encapsulates all the URI Signing Information Elements in an encoded format.
+In the case of a Signed URI, only this attribute is exposed as a URI query string parameter.
+In the case of a Signed Token, this attribute constitutes the Signed Token and is communicated in either the URI, a dedicated header, or as an HTTP Cookie.